zapdos1234/hello-world/README.md

 # hello-world
-This repository is about Hello World
+This repository is about Hello World.
+My name is something and I do something.